 this process it is printed and can be written to a file or device.

 recover files / lost deleted files folders:

-which seems to work better with ext4 and large volumes, BUT it seems it can NOT recover filenames. (extundelete on ext3 can do that)
+which seems to work better with ext4 and large volumes, BUT it seems it (just as photorec) also is unable to recover filenames. (extundelete on ext3 can do that)

 Also: IMHO foremost does pretty well on pictures (especially jpg) but it did not find the test.txt file i just deleted!?.

 what is GREAT about foremost is, that it does not care about your filesystem. it can even recover Pictures from an NTFS partition! (the less fragmented the files are the better it works)

 foremost is what is as known as a data-carving utility.

 It operates by examining data, bit by bit, and extracting sets of data that meet a defined pattern.